jantonypdx/detect-file-changes/README.md

 - DETECT_FILE_CHANGES_REPO_URL: github.com/${GITHUB_REPOSITORY_OWNER}/detect-file-changes

-**Note**: If these three environment variables are found, then after the script runs, if code changes are found, then the changes will then be committed & pushed back into the repository.
-This is the "self-updating" feature of the code.
+**Note**: If these three environment variables are found, then after the script runs, if code changes are detected, the changes will then be committed & pushed back into the repository.
+This is the "self-updating" feature of this code.

 ## Usage
 Run the following command to update the files in the repository: